I received another call yesterday from a frustrated home buyer.

 This young man had been working with a real estate agent from one of the big five firms here and he really felt he wasn’t getting his questions answered.
 He wasn’t even sure he knew what questions he should be asking.

 He did make sure to tell me he didn’t have any written agreement with her so he wanted me to know he didn’t have an obligation.
-I found that interesting because he told me she was being her “buyer agent.”
+I found that interesting because he told me she was being his “buyer agent.”

 Here is the thing:

 The big offices in our market don’t allow buyer agency.
 They only offer dual/designated agency services.

 And they can’t be designated buyer agents without a written contract.

 So he was told she was “on his side” but she wasn’t.
 In fact she was being a seller’s agent or a dual agent every step of the way.